corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 #### Sandbox

-Corda 5 sandbox is used to support Corda's stability and security when operating in a highly-available and multi-tenant configuration, thus allowing a safe execution environment within a JVM process that provides isolation for CorDapps.
+Corda 5 sandbox is used to support Corda's stability and security when operating in a highly-available and multi-tenant configuration, allowing a safe execution environment within a JVM process that provides isolation for CorDapps.

 | Metric | Type | Tags | Description |
 | :----------- | :----------- | :----------- | :----------- |